Breword/tmux/FAQ.md

 reporting problems make SURE that TERM settings are correct inside and outside tmux.

-Inside tmux TERM must be "screen" or similar (such as "screen-256color").
+Inside tmux TERM must be "screen", "tmux" or similar (such as "tmux-256color").
 Don't bother reporting problems where it isn't!

-Outside, it must match your terminal: particularly, use "rxvt" for rxvt and derivatives.
+Outside, it should match your terminal: particularly, use "rxvt" for rxvt and derivatives.
 ~~~~
 ### What is TERM and what does it do?